Siddharth-2611/Semantic-PDF-Search-using-RAG-and-LLM/README.md

-# 🚀 DocSift - Semantic PDF Search Engine
+# 🚀 Semantic PDF Search Engine

 A full-stack RAG application that enables users to upload PDFs and ask questions in natural language, returning context-aware answers with source citations.